ligato/vpp-agent/README.md

 built on [cn-infra](https://github.com/ligato/cn-infra).

 VPP Agent provides plugins that process high level (north-bound) configuration which is carefully translated to low level VPP Binary API calls.
+North-bound configuration is modelled by proto files that can be found in the [default plugins](defaultplugins).

 ![vpp agent plugins](docs/imgs/vpp_agent_plugins.png "VPP Agent Plugins on top of cn-infra")